 When you review a ghostwriter’s contract, be on the lookout for these elements:

 - The deadlines for each milestone of the project.
 Smaller projects might only have one date of completion, but most full-length books have more.
 I have four milestones in my contract.
-Feel free to email me for a detailed description of these.

 - The overall price clearly stated.
 The contract should specify the ghostwriter’s fee, as well as the payment plan for the project.
 In my contract I break up the total cost into four payments, to be paid at the beginning of each segment.